joshbegley/nyt-latest/README.md

 `One-fifth of the global oil supply and substantial amounts of natural gas travel through the Strait of Hormuz, which has become a no-go zone for many tankers as fighting continues.`\
 https://nytimes.com/interactive/2026/03/03/business/iran-war-oil-gas-strait-of-hormuz.html

-**President Trump says he ‘doesn’t care’ if Iran play at World Cup in North America**\
+**President Trump says he ‘doesn’t care’ if Iran plays at World Cup in North America**\
 `Iran has qualified, and is scheduled to play matches in Los Angeles and Seattle.`\
 https://nytimes.com/athletic/7084588/2026/03/03/trump-iran-world-cup-2026/